afilonczuk/Careless_Explorations/README.md

 # Careless_Explorations

+- New functions for organizing and visualizing respondents who are flagged or not flagged as responding carelessly

-Exploring the Careless Package in R
+- Utilizing careless statistics in the Careless Package in R